meritechsolutions/azm_db_merge/README.md

 azm_db_merge
 ============

-Import all LTE/WCDMA/GSM test data (radio parameters, Layer-3 messages, etc) from [AZENQOS Android](http://www.azenqos.com) test logs (.azm files) into a target database for further Big data or radio analysis/research/reporting uses.
+Import all LTE/WCDMA/GSM test data (radio parameters, Layer-3 messages, etc) from [AZENQOS Android](http://www.azenqos.com) test logs (.azm files) into a target database for further Big data or radio analysis/research/reporting through your own SQL queries or [QGIS](http://www.qgis.org/).

 **Notes:**
 - A ".azm" (azenqos mobile test log) file is simply a renamed zip file so you can open/extract with any zip manager software to view the azqdata.db file with any SQLite3 browser program on PC.
 (If you don't see this file in your .azm logs, go to AZENQOS app > Settings > Enable Database Logging to enable this feature).
 For more info on the ".azm" file contents and simple data storage architecture (elements, events, messages) - please see the 'AZQ User Guide' database access section from link below: